Mpox vaccination

 Who should be vaccinated?

-The following people are recommended to be vaccinated against mpox:
+The following people are eligible to be vaccinated against mpox:

-• All sexually active gay and bisexual men (cis and trans).
+• All sexually active gay and bisexual or other men who have sex with men.

 • Sexual partners of the people above.